 When your nShift On-premises Server is up and running, you can install one or more On-premises Clients.
 On-premises Clients get all information from the nShift On-premises server, and they must be connected to the server to run.
 If the server is down, all clients will stop working.

 When installing nShift On-premises Client, you need to know the Server name and ports to connect.
-If you already have this information ready, you can jump straight to Installing nShift On-premises Client.
+If you already have this information ready, you can jump straight to Install nShift On-premises Client.

 Otherwise start by following these steps first to find the server name: